Quantum Data Compression and Quantum Cross Entropy: Quantum Data Compression with Misinformed Sources

-Now we present a lossless quantum data compression protocol that works even when our knowledge of the information source is wrong.
-We show that in this non-ideal scenario, the compression rate is the quantum cross entropy, and the fidelity approaches one as $N$ approaches infinity.
+We introduce a quantum data compression protocol that achieves asymptotically lossless compression, meaning that the fidelity of the compressed data approaches perfect losslessness as the number of quantum systems, $N$, becomes very large, even when our operational assumptions about the information source are not accurate.

-Suppose we develop our compression and decompression protocol with the belief that our quantum source is described by density matrix $\sigma_0$ and Hilbert space $H$, despite that in reality, the quantum source is $(\rho_0, H)$.
-Usually, this misinformation includes mismatches on both eigenvalues and eigenbasis:
+Consider that we devise a compression-decompression scheme under the assumption that the quantum source is characterized by a density matrix $\sigma$ within a Hilbert space $H$.
+In contrast, the true nature of the quantum source is represented by $(\rho, H)$.
+Common discrepancies involve both the eigenvalues and eigenbases: